Ronaldo praises Cruzeiro’s victory and projects game against Vasco: “It’s going to be cabuloso!” | cruise

 “Bora de Brasileirão!
 The biggest offer of games for a price that gives game.
 Sign the Premiere!”

 Mineirão is expected to be packed on Wednesday in the game against Vasco.
-More than 50,000 tickets have already been sold, and one of the illustrious fans present will be Ronaldo.
+More than 50 thousand tickets have already been sold, and one of the illustrious fans present will be Ronaldo.

 “Three points in a majestic way”, says Fernanda | The Voice of the Crowd

 When he is in the capital of Minas Gerais this week, Ronaldo said he will present something new to Cruzeiro fans.
-However, the Phenomenon did not give further details about the future announcement.
+However, the Phenomenon did not give further details about the upcoming announcement.

 >> Want to turn your football knowledge into cash prizes at each round of the Brasileirão?
 Access Cartola Express!